 When I’m on the New York Times, of which I am a subscriber, there is a popup ad that says something about the paper always seeking the truth.
 I’m sure the Times and all the publications who missed or downplayed the significance of Ms. Milano’s own tweets regarding the origins of #metoo do always seek out the truth and to inform the public by passing along that truth to their readers.
 It’s an incredibly important function.
 In the world and country we live in now it may be the single most important function of any of our failing institutions.
 But in this case, the truth is that the Times and a host of other first-rate publications failed to get to the exact truth behind the #metoo phenomenon and to get this movement’s origin story right.

-The Lena Dunham piece was only the fourth or fifth article on the Harvey Weinstein scandal published in the Times.
-This was at a moment when everyone remotely interested in this slowly breaking news, and that included, if reports are to be believed, most everyone in the entertainment industry, would have been, as I was, devouring every word published in the New York Times or anywhere else where this story and its many sidebars were being published.
-And as just about anyone who is regularly consuming news or political information on the Times would readily tell you, the comments sections are usually a must-read extension to the news or commentary in the main articles.
+The Lena Dunham piece was among the first wave of articles on the Harvey Weinstein scandal published in the Times.
+This was at a moment when everyone remotely interested in this slowly breaking story, and that included, if reports are to be believed, most everyone in the entertainment industry, would have been, as I was, devouring every word published in the New York Times or anywhere else where this story and its many sidebars were being published.
+And as just about anyone who is regularly consuming news or political information on the Times knows, the comments sections are usually a must-read extension to the news or commentary in the main articles.

-#metoo is now completely unstoppable and both Tarana Burke and Alyssa Milano are deserving icons of a worldwide movement.
-I do feel that now that gives me a measure of freedom, whether anyone can understand that or not.
+#metoo is now completely unstoppable and both Tarana Burke and Alyssa Milano are able representatives of a worldwide movement.
+I do feel that now gives me a measure of freedom.
 I can’t hurt this movement or take anything away from it by now pointing out that a 60-year-old man might have been a catalyst in the creation of this landmark moment for women.
 It’s a good thing.
 I wasn’t one of Lena Dunham’s silent men.
-And don’t look now but I’ve got a lot more to say.

 The #metoo movement is now historically important.
 That women have this tool now to unite their voices to fight what has been their burden throughout history is deserving of every possible moment of recognition.
 But the origin story is also important.
 We can’t pick and choose which origin story best supports the most helpful narrative going forward.
 It doesn’t work like that.
 Or at least it shouldn’t.